Program overview

 • Flexible delivery options, including online and in-person classes

-• Focus on developing essential skills such as written communication, organization, and proficiency in specialized medical software
+• Focus on essential skills such as organization, time management, and problem-solving

 Featured Experiences

-• Unpaid field placement in a healthcare setting during the third semester
+• Unpaid field placement during the third semester for hands-on experience in a formal work environment.

-• Medical Office Simulation course as an alternative to field placement
+• Medical Office Simulation course as an alternative to the in-person field placement.

-• Interactive learning spaces for flexible delivery courses
+• Interactive learning spaces for courses delivered in a flexible format.

 Career Options

-Graduates of the Office Administration – Health Services program can explore a variety of career options in Canada, including:
+Graduates of the Office Administration – Health Services program can pursue various career opportunities in Canada, including:

 • Medical Office Assistant: Responsible for managing patient records, scheduling appointments, and assisting healthcare professionals.